March 2016 Update016 updatexxxxxx

 The dead fly in that glass of wine is that our main man’s scores are misleading, as we show here and here: Halliday’s scores are consistently 3-5 points higher than those of the boys at the Winefront and those of Huon Hooke (our most trusted reviewers).
 So what does a 95 point score from the Wine Companion team really mean?
 92?
 90?
 Big difference.
 When is the last time you saw a score of 89 points from Halliday?
 It’s a decent score at Wine Spectator but in Australia it’s almost an insult.

 ‘Is it a conscious decision by some wine writers to give over-inflated scores?’ asks Tim Atkin MW.
 ‘In some cases I believe it is.
 Their peers may laugh at them, but why should they care?
 The people who make and sell wine will be eternally grateful, especially in the current economic climate, when expensive wine is difficult to shift.
 Consumers want guidance, which is why high scores sell bottles.
 It’s only a guess, but I think we are going to see a lot more 100 pointers in the future.
 Whether the wines truly deserve it is another matter.’

 As usual, it’s the money driving this trend.
 Wine merchants and wine companies love Halliday and pay happily for the use of his reviews and scores in their advertising.
+Why?
+Because the exaggerated scores make it easier to shift wine.
 Consumers are the losers in this game but most of them don’t know that; they think Halliday must know what he’s doing.

 100 points is not enough